 3

-Greater problem at programming this quantity of the general global variables.
-If all objects use one set of variables there are many unpleasant surprises, and programming becomes excessively complex.
-Probably, "only one small global variable" does not become too uncontrollable, but similar style leads to a code which is useless for everything, except for the programmer who has written it.
+The big problem at programming this quantity of the common global variables.
+If all objects use one set of variables there are many unpleasant surprises, and programming becomes excessively difficult.
+Probably, "only one little global variable" does not become too uncontrollable, but similar style leads to a code which is useless for everything, except the programmer who has written it.

-We can keep convenience of value by default and avoid troubles because of occurrence of a global variable.
-The variable which is a part of a class, but is not a part of object of this class, refers to as a static member.
+We can save convenience of a default and avoid troubles because of global variable appearance.
+The variable which is a class part, but is not a part of the object of this class, is named as a static member.
 There is exactly one copy of a static member, in difference from usual members when each object of a class has the independent members.

-Let's give an example the constructor of object which uses value by default, using a static member of object:
+Let's give an example the constructor of the object which uses a default value, using a static member of the object:

 >('natural-number defmethod natural-number ()